CFGer/frontend-curriculum/01_HTML/lesson/exercise-starter/README.md

 Fix the errors!

-There are x errors on the page; find them and fix them!
+There are 10 errors on the page; find them and fix them!

 HINT - use the dev tools